melitafertalj/Bioinformatika2016/README.md

 # Bioinformatika2016
 This is a github repository for a student project for Bioinformatics course at Faculty of Electrical Engineering and Computing (University of Zagreb, Croatia).
-The task of the project was to realize the Nong-Zhang-Chan algorithm.
+The task of the project was to realize the Nong-Zhang-Chan SA-DS algorithm.
 Each student has implemented the algorithm in another programming language.

 Official website of Bioinformatics course: https://www.fer.unizg.hr/predmet/bio